corridor/sqlalchemy-history/docs/README.md

 Primary reasons to create another library:

-- Be future looking and support sqlalchemy 1.4 and 2.x
+- Be future looking and support sqlalchemy 2.x
 - Support multiple databases (sqlite, mysql, postgres, mssql, oracle)
 - Focus on the history tracking and be as efficient as possible when doing it